 You can also define nested functions, which is common for DFS/backtracking:

 Nested functions can access variables from the enclosing scope (like results and nums above).
-This is called a closure and it is incredibly convenient for DSA.
+This is called a closure and it is convenient for DSA.
 It avoids passing extra parameters through recursive calls.

-A critical concept to understand: Python passes everything by object reference.
+Python passes everything by object reference.
 This means:

-This distinction matters enormously in recursive and backtracking problems.
+This distinction matters in recursive and backtracking problems.
 When you pass a list to a recursive call and add elements to it, those additions are visible to the caller.
 That is why the backtracking pattern works, adding and removing from a shared list as you explore different branches:

 If you need a nested function to modify an integer from the enclosing scope, you need the nonlocal keyword: